Kumkoza/Kumkoza/README.md

  Hi, I’m @Kumkoza 🐸

-I also invite you to the Discord server related to the Struckd application where I am a moderator🙂
+I invite you to the Discord server related to the Struckd application where I am a moderator🙂

 https://discord.gg/hVRF6kh2